-The Mayor and City Manager will review for approval all presentation requests for consideration by Council.
-Some requests may be resolved administratively without council action.

-If you wish to request a presentation to the City Council, you must contact the City Clerk no later than 10 days prior to the Council meeting in which the presentation request is being made.
-Approved presentations will be placed on the earliest meeting agenda.
-All presentation materials are public records and must comply with the security protocol.
+- The Mayor and City Manager will review for approval all presentation requests for consideration by Council. - You must contact the City Clerk no later than 10 days prior to the Council meeting in which the presentation request is being made. - Approved presentations will be placed on the earliest meeting agenda. - All presentation materials are public records and must comply with the security protocol.